bact/spdx-3-model/Contributing.md

   profile model is ready for review.
 - Once alerted, the SPDX tech group will review and provide feedback.
-- Once profile proposals have been reviewed and approved, the profile-specific branch will be merged to a general `development` branch along with the other reviewed profile models.
+- Once profile proposals have been reviewed and approved, the profile-specific branch will be merged to a general `develop` branch along with the other reviewed profile models.
-- Once the profile in `development` branch is stable, its code from the `development` branch will be merged to `main`.
+- Once the profile in `develop` branch is stable, its code from the `develop` branch will be merged to `main`.

 At this point the SPDX tech team will re-evaluate the best way to continue updating individual profiles.